dustinfast/PTC-Sim/README.md

 **Command Line**
 The loco sim, broker, and BOS may all be run independently from the command line.
 Each contains a command line interface.
 Run each with `loco.py`, `/broker.py` and `bos.py` (type `help` at the prompt for assistance).

+**Modularity**
+The application as a whole has little practical purpose beyond demonstration.
+However, each module is well documented and was developed with re-usability and educational value in mind.
+It is free for use under the MIT Software License.

 ## Caveats

-Although typically implemented, this demonstration/simulation makes the following concessions for simplicity:
+Although typically implemented, this application makes the following concessions for simplicity and demonstrations purposes:

+**High Availability**
+**TCP.IP Session mgmt**

 ## # TODO